Prostitution and Human Trafficking Charges

 Human Trafficking in Michigan and Prostitution Crimes

 Michigan law has changed relative to prostitution.
-A person who engages the services of another for prostitution or lewdness that is not his or her spouse, by payment of money or other forms of consideration is guilty of a 93-day misdemeanor, with punishments increasing for second or subsequent offenses.
-If the person being engaged for the services is less than 18 years old, the punishment is a 5-year felony.
-Before the amendments, only a man could be charged in engaging the services of a woman other than his wife.
+A person who engages the services of another for prostitution or lewdness that is not their spouse, by payment of money or other forms of consideration, is guilty of a 93-day misdemeanor, with punishments increasing for second or subsequent offenses.
+If the victim is less than 18 years old, the charge is a felony with a penalty of 5 years.
+Before the amendments, only a man could face charges for engaging the services of a woman other than his wife.

 The law requires a presumption that a person under 18 years of age for certain prostitution offenses was coerced or forced into committing the offense.

 A conviction for engaging or offering to engage a minor’s services for prostitution requires registration on the Sex Offender Registry.

 Michigan Criminal Defense Attorneys